 - Low blood pressure

 Get Immediate and Effective Legal Help from Skilled Xarelto Attorneys

 If you or a loved one has experienced internal bleeding or other serious side effects after taking Xarelto, it is critical to understand your legal rights in order to recover for any and all damages suffered.
 We are dedicated to carefully evaluating the facts of your particular situation and effectively pursuing appropriate legal action to fully compensate you for your losses; including medical expenses, lost wages, therapy costs, emotional distress, and wrongful death.
-Take charge of your health and financial well-being and contact Slack & Davis today for a free, no-obligation consultation with one of our highly experienced medical and pharmaceutical attorneys.
+Take charge of your health and financial well-being and contact Slack Davis Sanger today for a free, no-obligation consultation with one of our highly experienced medical and pharmaceutical attorneys.